danielp370/sygnal/README.md

 # Livezi/Sygnal Chatterbox Support

+This is a [home assistant](https://homeassistant.io) module for Sygnal/Livezi branded chatterbox devices, allowing full local integration of these devices with homeassistant.

-This is for personal use, shared in case others find it of use.
+This is for personal use, shared in case other people find it of use.

+Note that I have a Livezi device.
 It seems that the Livezi brand was acquired by Sygnal some time around 2015 and I imagine the firmware on modern chatterbox units may be significantly different to mine.

 This code works for me.
 It might work for you.
-I'm not too keen on updating my firmware to support newer versions but will happily accept patches.
+I'm not too keen on updating my firmware to support newer versions while it's working so well but will happily accept patches.

 Default "use at your own risk" and "I make no guarantees" apply.
 From what I can tell, the API I am using gives direct read/write access